iamBijoyKar/morse-in-one/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: ''
+title: '[FEATURE REQUEST]'
-labels: ''
+labels: feature
 assignees: ''
-name: feature-request
-about: request for a feature
-title: "[FEATURE REQUEST]"
-labels: "feature" , "work-needed"
-assignees: ""
 ---
 # Feature ✨

 ## Describe the Featrue 📝